openedx/edx-documentation/en_us/shared/developing_course/controlling_content_visibility.rst

    as `Time and Date Time Zone Converter
    <http://www.timeanddate.com/worldclock/converter.html>`_

-For more information about setting release dates, see the following topics.
+For more information about setting release dates in an instructor-paced course, see the following topics.

 * :ref:`Set a Section Release Date`
 * :ref:`Set a Subsection Release Date`